opennorth/represent-canada/deployment/README.md

 ### Running Fabric commands

-It's generally unnecessary to login to the servers, as all regular tasks are possible with Fabric.
+It's generally unnecessary to login to servers, as regular tasks can be done with Fabric.
 See `fabfile.py` for details.

     pip install Fabric

 The two most common tasks are to deploy code and update boundaries.

-Run `fab ohoh deploy` to update the deployment; every now and again, update the deployment on `tofu` (`fab tofu deploy`).
+Run `fab ohoh deploy` to update the deployment; occasionally, update the deployment on `tofu` (`fab tofu deploy`).

 Run `fab ohoh update_boundaries` to update the boundaries.
 You can pass arguments like: